 Vermiculture can be carried out on the basement or in a balcony of the house.
 The advantage of a worm bin is that they can speed up the process.
 They make use of pure garden waste than that of garden waste once the colony is established.
 They are often smaller than that of composite bins.
 Paper can be used for worm bins.
 For example, a paper which cannot be put for recycling.
 Vermiculture is generally in practice in developing countries.

 Types of Earthworms Used In Vermiculture

 Earthworms improve the quality of the soil as it recycles the organic waste of different life forms into humus.
 Based on feeding and burrowing habits four types of earthworms are cultivated in vermiculture.
 They are stated below:

-- Endogeic: These earthworms are characterized for burrowing.
-They usually create a horizontal burrow and they feed on a material present at the deep surface of the soil.
+- Endogeic: These earthworms are characterized by burrowing.
+They usually create a horizontal burrow and they feed on the material present at the deep surface of the soil.

 - Anecic: They create a vertical burrow and they feed on a soiled litter.
 They are found in the upper part of the soil and in deep soil burrows.
 In grasslands, castings of these earthworms can be found.

 - Compost: As the name suggests these earthworms are found in the compost pit.
 These types of earthworms dwell in the warm environmental conditions, in the presence of moisture and in a readily available composite material.

 - They can be used as fish feed as vermicompost is rich in protein and other nutrients.
 Care must be taken not to put excess vermicompost as a fish food as it may alter the pH of water.